francnuec/Neo4jClient.DataAnnotations/README.md

         //Add your choice of IGraphClient as a service.

         //Add Neo4jClient.DataAnnotations as a service
-        services.AddNeo4jAnnotations<AppContext>(); // or simply, services.AddNeo4jAnnotations(), for the default context instance.
+        services.AddNeo4jAnnotations<AppContext>(); //or simply, services.AddNeo4jAnnotations(), for the default context instance.
     }

 ----------